deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    Sending example requests

-You may select example requests from the drop-down menu and click on the "Send" button.
+Select one of the example requests from the drop-down menu and click on the "Send" button.
 The server response will be displayed.

 .. figure:: images/console_workspace_utah4.jpg
    :figwidth: 60%